 December 2018 – Brooklyn Bridge – Chaos Personified

 I am one of those people who seem to have a curiosity about everything.
 Frankly, it drives family members crazy since they perceive my need to know as a need to be always right.
-For the record, it is simply a need to know, and is really an admission that I do not know, combined with a determination to find out.
+For the record, it is merely a need to know and is really an admission that I do not know, combined with a determination to find out.
 (And I would know better than anybody, right?)

 One of the aspects of Business Analysis that I have always enjoyed is that it is the perfect outlet for people who have a great desire to know something about everything.
 Curiosity might have killed many cats, but it makes for great Business Analysis.

 But being a curious person, I wonder what happens when the skills learned in practicing Business Analysis are applied to your everyday home life.
 It is one thing when dealing with professionals trained in various project methodologies and instructed to optimize output.
 Is it different with family members?

 For example, what would happen if you institute some Scrum ceremonies?
 In a lessons-learned session for your family’s 3-week sprint, your wife mentioned how your daughter did not straighten her room.
 I can hear the screams – “Why are you bringing that up again from 2 weeks ago?”
 It might make for great entertainment if your family was on a sit-com, but not exactly the peaceful family we all wish to promote.